janScheible/pocketsaw/README.md

 In the future the unit test might fail when new packages or additional libraries are added.
 The approach described in [Matching of all packages with sub-modules and external functionalities](#matching-of-all-packages-with-sub-modules-and-external-functionalities) is used then.

-It might also fail if one of the asserts are vialoted.
+It might also fail if one of the asserts are violated.
 In this case either the code has to be fixed to remove the not allowed code dependency or an additional usage relation has to be added like described in [Definition of the allowed sub-module dependencies](#definition-of-the-allowed-sub-module-dependencies).

 ## Using Pocketsaw in an Angular project